 Snowmobiling offers a great opportunity for winter recreation and exploration.
 Snowmobiles traditionally been loud, with high levels of toxic exhaust emissions and poor fuel economy.
 Snowmobiles are often ridden in environmentally sensitive areas such as Yellowstone National Park where the adverse effects of snowmobiles can be substantial.
 The snowmobile's negative impact and comments by industry and others prompted the snowmobile community conservationists to partner and challenge college students to design a cleaner, quieter snowmobile.
-SAE, the Environmental Protection Agency (EPA), National Park Service (NPS), and the Department of Energy (DoE) supported the effort to begin the CSC in 2000.
-The 2008 Clean Snowmobile Challenge continued to encourage snowmobile development by mandating the use of blended ethanol/gasoline fuel.
-The required winter blend E85 fuel consisted of approximately 74 percent ethanol and 26 percent gasoline.
+SAE, the Environmental Protection Agency (EPA), National Park Service (NPS), and the Department of Energy (DOE) supported the effort to begin the CSC in 2000.
+The 2010 Clean Snowmobile Challenge continued to encourage snowmobile development by mandating use of blended ethanol/gasoline fuel.
+The required blend ranged from 20 to 30 percent ethanol per volume.
 Ethanol is a renewable fuel that has lower energy content per volume than gasoline.
 Blended ethanol fuels hazardous exhaust emissions also differ from those of gasoline, with lower unburned hydrocarbons (UHC) and carbon monoxide (CO) quantities but elevated acetaldehydes and formaldehyde emissions [1].
 The corrosive properties of ethanol also require revised design strategies.